 College Place is aptly named, since the story of the city is dominated by the story of the college it hosts.
 Until the founding of Walla Walla College in 1892, the land that is now known as College Place was sagebrush-covered land three miles west of the city of Walla Walla.
 The land for the college was donated by Dr. Nelson G. Blalock (1836-1913), who had moved to Walla Walla in 1865 to farm wheat.
-In 1876, Blalock paid $2.50 per acre for 160 acres for a new venture – Blalock Orchards.
+In 1876, Blalock paid $2.50 per acre for 160 acres for a new venture called Blalock Orchards.
 The orchards eventually expanded to 640 acres.
 In 1892, after Blalock's donation of 40 acres of this land, Walla Walla College was founded.
 The town that grew up around the college was incorporated in 1946.
-Between 1946 and the census of 2010, College Place – which today occupies only 2.6 square miles – grew in population from 1,851 residents to 8,765.
-For its part, Walla Walla University – renamed in 2007 – reported having 1,940 registered students in 2013, many times the 101 students who registered for primary, secondary and college classes at the school in December 1892.
+Between 1946 and the census of 2010, College Place -- which today occupies only 2.6 square miles -- grew in population from 1,851 residents to 8,765.
+Renamed Walla Walla University in 2007, the school reported having 1,940 registered students in 2013, many times the 101 students who registered for primary, secondary, and college classes at the school in December 1892.

 Founding the College

 College Place was given its name in 1891 after Seventh-day Adventists in Washington and Oregon decided to establish a college in the area adjacent to Walla Walla's southwest border.
 Even before the first stones were laid for the college's first buildings, the land around the site was platted and Adventist families began buying lots.